Devel 16 – Worth All The Hype? Let’s Find Out!

 Ah, the (two) million-dollar question.

-One of their most recent Instagram posts in 2019 did state that Mr. Tetsumi Shinchi purchased the first 3,000-horsepower Devel 16 in Japan during the opening of Mega Supercar Motorshow.
+One of their Instagram posts in 2019 stated that Mr. Tetsumi Shinchi purchased the first 3,000-horsepower Devel 16 in Japan during the opening of Mega Supercar Motorshow.

 Since they only plan to build seven cars per year, now is likely to be the time to enquire if you’re able ever to consider purchasing yourself one.